-I graduated from Bowling Green State University with degrees in sport communication and journalism.
+I graduated from Bowling Green State University with a major in sport communication and minor in journalism.
 I spent time as a general sports reporter and sports editor for the BG News and worked as a senior contributor for Sideline Scouting, a site dedicated to NFL draft coverage.
 I got my start at Bleacher Report with the NFL team before spending seven months with the Breaking News Team, transitioning back to the NFL side for my current position.

 I enjoy many sports, but football—especially NFL football—will always be my greatest passion.
 I love the nuts and bolts of the game.
 The cerebral nature of such a physical game is what I consider the perfect paradox.

 Follow me on twitter @JustinOnslowNFL for discussion about single malts, good food and music—and, of course, football.